Upgrade tracking built for the people who actually upgrade

 Route intelligence

 Not all routes are equal for upgrades.
-Some consistently release C-class inventory; others rarely do.
+Some consistently release upgrade inventory; others rarely do.
 The route explorer shows you which routes have historically strong upgrade availability, helping you plan trips around routes where upgrades are realistic, not aspirational.

 Loyalty program data